XuShaohua/nc/README.md

 ```

 ## Stable version
-For stable version of rustc, please install `gcc` first.
+For stable version of rustc, please install a C compiler (`gcc` or `clang`) first.
 As `asm!` feature is unavailable in stable version.
-So we use a C library
-instead to wrap syscall APIs.

 ## Related projects